skypjack/entt/README.md

 To sum up and as a rule of thumb:

 * Use a raw view to iterate components only (no entities) for a given type.
-* Use a standard view to iterate entities for a single component.
+* Use a standard view to iterate entities and components for a single type.
+* Use a standard view to iterate entities and components for multiple types when the number of types is low.
+Standard views are really optimized and persistent views won't add much in this case.
-* Use a standard view to iterate entities for multiple components when a significantly low number of entities have one of the components.
+* Use a standard view to iterate entities and components for multiple types when a significantly low number of entities have one of the components.
 * Use a standard view in all those cases where a persistent view would give a boost to performance but the iteration isn't performed frequently.
+* Prepare and use a persistent view when you want to iterate only entities for multiple components.
+* Prepare and use a persistent view when you want to iterate entities for multiple components and each component is assigned to a great number of entities but the intersection between the sets of entities is small.
-* Prepare and use a persistent view in all the other cases.
+* Prepare and use a persistent view in all the cases where a standard view wouldn't fit well otherwise.

 To easily iterate entities and components, all the views offer the common `begin` and `end` member functions that allow users to use a view in a typical